 A top-down diagnostic tool was based on the hypothesis that exposure to various stressors leads to specific changes in macroinvertebrate assemblages and taxonomic composition.
 A "dirty reference" approach was used to define groups of sites affected by a single stressor.
 Four "dirty" reference groups were identified and consisted of sites that are primarily affected by one of the following single stressor categories: dissolved metals (Al and Fe); excessive sedimentation; high nutrients and organic enrichment; or increased ionic strength (using sulfate concentration as a surrogate).
 In addition, a "clean" reference group of sites with low levels of stress was identified.
-Nonmetric multi-dimensional scaling (NMDS) and multiple responses of permutation procedures

-(MRPP) were used to examine the separation of the "dirty" reference groups from each other and from the "clean" reference group.
-The results indicated that the centroids of the "dirty" reference groups were significantly different from the "clean" reference group (p=0.000).
-Of the "dirty" reference groups, the dissolved metals group was significantly different from the other three "dirty" reference groups (p=0.000).
-The other three "dirty" reference groups, though overlapping in ordination space to some extent, were also different from each other (p<0.05).
+Nonmetric multi-dimensional scaling (NMDS) and multiple responses of permutation procedures (MRPP) were used to examine the separation of the "dirty" reference groups from each other and from the "clean" reference group.
+The results indicated that the centroids of the "dirty" reference groups, the dissolved metals group was significantly different from the "clean" reference groups, the dissolved metals group was significantly different from the e" "dirty" reference groups, though overlapping in ordination space to some extent, were also different from each other (p<0.05).
 Overall, each of the five "dirty reference" models was significantly different from one another (p=0.000), indicating that differences among stressors may have led to different macroinvertebrate assemblages.
 Thus, independent biological samples known to be impaired by a single stressor were used to test the effectiveness of these diagnostic models.
 The Bray-Curtis similarity index was used to measure the similarity of test sites to each of the reference groups, and multiple stressors were then ranked according to the measured similarity to each reference group.
 The relative similarity and the variation explained by each model were taken into account in the final ranking of the predicted stressors for each impaired site.
 The majority of the test results indicated that the model results agreed with the stressor conclusions based on the physical and chemical data collected at each site.
 Most of the "clean" test samples (80%) were correctly identified as unimpaired, with 10% considered as unclassified.
 None of the "dirty" test samples were classified as "clean" samples.
-In addition, all of the metal test samples were either correctly classified as metals impaired (87.5%) or were not classified.
+In addition, all metal test samples were either correctly classified as metals impaired (87.5%) or were not classified.
 The majority of the sulfate test samples (75%) were correctly identified as sulfate impaired.
 The "dirty" reference models also identified most of the fecal test samples (78%) as fecal impaired, although 22% of the fecal test samples were misclassified as sediment-impaired.
 Some of the sediment test samples (37.5%) were also misclassified.